 The definition of solvent used is the same as the definition used by the Directive 1999/13/EC.
 It corresponds to new solvents or bought solvents + solvents recycled.
 In the Directive, fugitive emissions are expressed in a percentage compared to solvent used.

-Asphalt blowing
+Bitumen blowing

 The table below provides Tier 2 emission factors for asphalt blowing, as listed in an earlier version of the Guidebook.
 The table presents uncontrolled emission factors.
 When controls are in operation, it is good practice to use reduction efficiencies as provided in the abatement section to derive the emission factors for the controlled process.
 It should be noted that PAH is based on PAH-16 as defined by US EPA, which may therefore be overestimating PAH-4.

-Table 3-8 Tier 2 emission factors for source category 2.D.3.g Chemical products, asphalt blowing
+Table 3-8 Tier 2 emission factors for source category 2.D.3.g Chemical products, bitumen blowing